AttractiveSign/AttractiveSign/README.md

 # 👋 Hi, I'm Jannis!

 I'm a computer science student with a passion for tinkering across diverse projects — from software development to hardware and home automation.
 In my free time, I enjoy exploring new technologies and building small to medium-sized projects.
-Currently, I'm working on a home server setup. 🌐🛠️
+Currently, I'm working on a Connect4-Bot written in Erlang for a Uni project

 ---